spacetimeengineer/mupy/README.md

 Some of these things and more are configurable in in Cura, which can be thought of as a pre-print application which feeds instructions to the 3D printers with the gcode file it generates.
 For starters try importing an stl file generated from custom_box.py

   2. In the header select File -> Open File(s) to load an object.
+  3. Configure position and angle of object by selecting it.
+  4. Add any more additional objects that you may want to fit on print bed be repeating steps 1 and 2 ( Make sure the 3D printer model or print-bed size is known and configured by the Cura system. ).
+  5. Configure print settings.
+  6. Generate gcode file and store on SD drive ( or whatever the 3D printer requires )
+  7. 3D Print!

 # Concepts